Sagharyp/TikTok_Engagement_Analyzer/README.md

 ---

 ## Data Collection & Sources
-The analysis will be conducted using both personal data collected directly from TikTok and additional data from external sources that may influence my media consumption:
+The analysis was conducted using both personal data collected directly from TikTok and additional data from external sources that may influence my media consumption:

 ### The Primary Data Source:
   - Total hours spent on TikTok daily. *(Calculated from the TikTok app data)*